This Day In Literary History

 In November of 2007, Harper Lee was presented with the Presidential Medal of Freedom by President George W. Bush at a ceremony in the White House.
 It appeared that To Kill A Mockingbird would be her only novel.

 Then, on February 3rd, 2015, Harper Lee announced that she would be publishing another novel.
-The book, titled Go Set A Watchman and scheduled for release in mid-July, is a sequel to To Kill A Mockingbird that follows Scout as a grown woman.
+The book, titled Go Set A Watchman and published a few months later in July, was a sequel to To Kill A Mockingbird that follows Scout as a grown woman.

-It's 20 years later, and the civil rights movement is just starting to become a major force for change.
-With racial tensions escalating across the country, especially in Scout's home state of Alabama, she can't help but recall the lessons she learned in childhood.
+It's 20 years later, and the Civil Rights movement is just starting to become a major force for change.
+With racial tensions escalating across the country, especially in Scout Finch's home state of Alabama, she can't help but recall the lessons she learned in childhood.

 The announcement of a second Harper Lee novel came as quite a shock to the literary community.
-The 89-year-old author currently resides in a nursing home, having suffered a stroke a while back.
-Her vision and hearing are deteriorating.
+The 89-year-old author had been residing in a nursing home, having suffered a stroke a while back.
+Her vision and hearing were deteriorating.

 Quote Of The Day